Menu

 Key points – How to overcome the loneliness of youth

-• Loneliness stems from a difference between the relationships we have and those we want to have.
-It’s possible to feel lonely even if you are surrounded by other people.
+1. You can feel lonely even if you are surrounded by other people.
+Loneliness stems from a difference between the relationships we have and those we want to have.

-• Re-evaluating negative thoughts about yourself and your interactions with others – which includes questioning the accuracy and value of such thoughts – is useful in overcoming loneliness.
-It allows you to see how things could be different and can motivate you to try reconnecting with others.
+3. Re-evaluate negative thoughts about yourself and your social interactions.
+Questioning the accuracy and value of these thoughts allows you to see how things could be different – and can motivate you to reconnect with others.

-• A positive attitude toward alone time can allow you to use that time purposefully, such as by reflecting on daily events or engaging in a hobby that you enjoy.
+4. Embrace the benefits of alone time.
+Approaching it with a positive attitude can allow you to use that time purposefully, such as by reflecting on daily events or engaging in a hobby that you enjoy.

-• Expressing feelings through creative means, such as writing or drawing, can help you to make sense of what you are feeling and can be used as a prompt to aid you in explaining how you feel to someone you trust.
+5. Express your feelings through creative means.
+Writing, music or drawing can help you make sense of what you are feeling and explain how you feel to someone you trust.

-• Opening up to others about feeling lonely can be challenging, but it can help relieve you of held-in emotions and make you feel closer to those you confide in.
+6. Reach out and talk to someone you trust about loneliness.
+Opening up about feeling lonely can be challenging, but it can relieve you of held-in emotions and make you feel closer to those you confide in.

-• While it’s understandable to want to be invited to socialise, it is worthwhile to try being the one who initiates plans.
+7. Arrange plans.
+While you might want to be invited to socialise, try being the one who initiates plans.
 Even though there’s a chance that someone will decline, it creates the possibility of connection.

-• Making new friends can be easier if you start with a common interest – that’s why joining a social group, even one online, can be a good starting point.
+8. Form online friendships.
+Making new friends can be easier if you start with a common interest – that’s why joining an online social group can be a good starting point.

 Learn more